Why We’re The Best Gin Bar in NYC

 Your Gin Education: Different Styles

 That’s why when you are looking for an amazing cocktail bar in New York, whose staff knows how to handle everything from a martini to their own brand of specialty cocktails, look no further than The Winslow.
 The fact that the beverage designer and staff at The Winslow know the difference between the styles of gin only enhances the experience.
-Here is a general breakdown you can use to either impress your local bartender or just hold onto and wait to unleash these facts in an anecdotal fashion at your next cocktail party.
+Here is a general breakdown you can use to either impress your local bartender or just hold onto and wait to unleash these facts in an anecdotal fashion at your next cocktail party (say you graduated from Gin Education University).
 These clarifications will also help give you a bit more background before choosing your base for your next cocktail in New York, NY.

 · London Dry.
 This style presents itself with classic notes of juniper and citrus and tends to run drier than other styles.
 London drys carried at The Winslow include (but not limited to): Tanqueray 10, Nolet’s, No. 3, or Jensen’s.
 This style is highly recommend for classic martinis.

 · Plymouth.
 For this flavor profile, think London Dry but a bit sweeter and earthier.
 Much like Bourbon is to Kentucky, Plymouth gin can only be produced in Plymouth, England, making it not only flavorsome but unique.
 The Winslow carries Plymouth to represent it’s one of a kind style.

 · New Wave.
 It seems that a beautiful new wave gin sprouts up with growing frequency in the last few years.
 These types veer from the juniper heavy profile and emphasize more floral botanicals, aromatics or vegetal notes.
 Popular versions of this style include Botanist, Uncle Val’s, St. George or Gunpowder Irish Gin.
 New Wave style gins enhance any classic such as the Ricky or East Sider.